THE SONS OF THE KINGDOM

 Four characteristics of Satan.
 There are four characteristics of Satan’s personality:

-Wait continually on the Lord for His counsel concerning every thought, word, and deed.
+- Wait on the Lord.
+They wait continually on the Lord for His counsel concerning every thought, word, and deed.
 They love to listen for His voice.
-As they mature in the Lord they grow increasingly dependent on their relationship to Him to govern all that they are, do, and say.
+As they mature in the Lord, they grow increasingly dependent on their relationship to Him to govern all that they are, do, and say.

-Have a good understanding from the Lord.
+- Have a good understanding from the Lord.
 They do not strain out gnats and swallow camels.
-They emphasize justice, mercy, and faith rather than grace, religious ordinances, or any of the other devices that people use to evade the righteous ways of the Lord.
+They emphasize justice, mercy, and faith, rather than hypergrace, religious ordinances, or any of the other devices that people use to evade the righteous ways of the Lord.

 Many of the Israelites grieved the Lord because they did not understand God or His ways.